 In 1980 Hanging Heaton joined the league after enjoying unprecedented success in the Central Yorkshire League.
 By the second part of the decade they had arrived in style winning two titles, and two Priestley Cups with a team containing the virtuoso batsman Ronnie Hudson, and the penetrative seamer Harry Atkinson.

 Arguably Pudsey St Lawrence were the team of the eighties decade by virtue of winning three more Yorkshire Champions Trophies to go with their two titles and one Priestley Cup.
-The 1984/1985 St Lawrence team was heralded as their greatest ever side with Mark Greatbatch, James Dracup and Keith Smith, Peter Graham and Mike Bailey all capable of turning a game.
+The 1984/1985 St Lawrence team was heralded as their greatest ever side with Mark Greatbatch, above, James Dracup and Keith Smith, Peter Graham and Mike Bailey all capable of turning a game.

 Yorkshire Bank, who joined the league with Manningham Mills in 1974, began to make an impact winning the title in 1983 and the Priestley Cup in seasons 1989, 1992 and 1993.
 They could call on players of the calibre of Tony Page, John Marshall and Peter Graham.